INTERNSHIPS

 - Preparing for hearings

-- Digitizing files
+- Processing and digitizing files

 - Conducting preliminary case research